 The test is considered reassuring (called "reactive") if two or more fetal heart rate increases are seen within a 20 minute period.
 Further testing may be needed if these increases are not seen after monitoring for 40 minutes.

 PLANNING FOR DELIVERY

 A woman and her obstetrician may decide to schedule the date of her delivery (either an induction of labor or cesarean delivery), especially if there are risk factors, such as increased blood glucose levels, nephropathy, worsening retinopathy, high blood pressure or preeclampsia, or if the baby is smaller or larger than normal.
-If delivery before the due date is planned, an amniocentesis may be recommended to determine if the baby’s lungs are ready for breathing.
+If delivery before the due date is planned, an amniocentesis may be recommended to determine if the baby’s lungs are ready for breathing; however, this is rarely needed unless there is some uncertainty about the gestational age of the fetus.
 (See "Patient information: Amniocentesis (Beyond the Basics)".)

 If the fetus appears to be very large (based upon ultrasound measurements), a woman and her obstetrician may consider cesarean delivery to avoid possible trauma from shoulder dystocia.
 The American College of Obstetricians and Gynecologists suggests that a woman and her physician consider a planned cesarean delivery if the baby’s estimated weight (by ultrasound measurement) is greater than 4500 grams (9 lbs, 14 oz).
 (See "Patient information: C-section (cesarean delivery) (Beyond the Basics)".)